dimitridjuric/scalable-conf/README.md

 I've added a Session ndb class to models.py.
 The fields are:
-+ **name**, **speaker**, **session_type** and **location** are StringProperty type. we want these fields to be indexed.
++ **name**, **speakerKeys**, **session_type** and **location** are StringProperty type. we want these fields to be indexed.
-+ **speaker** is repeated as there can be multiple speakers for a session.
++ **speakerKeys** is repeated as there can be multiple speakers for a session, speakers need to be created to get this key.
 + **highlights** is of TextProperty type, we don't need this field to be indexed.
 + **start_time** is an IntegerProperty type.
 I've tried to use a TimeProperty but ran into problems as ndb saves those differently to a standard python datetime.time().
 This added complexity and made the application harder to maintain with a lot of code just used to convert times for the queries.
-I'm using an integer representation of 24h time HHMM (e.g 1245 is 12:45).
+I'm using an integer representation of 24h time HHMM (e.g. 1245 is 12:45).
 + **date** is a DateProperty
 + **duration** is IntegerProperty in number of minutes.

-The ProtoRPC message classes are **SessionForm** a copy of the session class in string format, and **SessionForms** a repeated SessionForm message.
+The ProtoRPC message classes are **SessionFormIn** a copy of the session class in string format, **SessionFormOut** the outbound message form, where the speakers names are added to improve human readability, and **SessionForms** a repeated SessionFormOut message.

-I've decided not to implement the speaker as a separate class because the speaker entity would have to be created prior to creating the session, not something I find particularly user friendly.
-Speaker is a repeated string property of the Session class
+I've implemented speakers as a new entity.
+Speakers must be created with **createSpeaker** before being used in a session.
+Speakers have a name and one or more organisations.

 #### Endpoints